 Enter yours in the category for which the larger collaborating partner would be eligible.
 However, EWA requests submission letters signed by representatives from all outlets that participated in the production and publication of the entry.
 (See the Rules page on additional things to consider if your work included partnering with another outlet(s).)

 2. How will you know the size of my newsroom?
 And why the change?

 We’ll take you at your word, though if we have reason to believe you fall into a different category size, we may move your submission to its rightful place.
 We adopted the FTE newsroom staff model of gauging the size of the publication because we believe that metric has more to do with the resources of an outlet than does circulation size or Web traffic.
 Here are the details on the exact sizes for each category.

 3. I’m a journalist who writes for a daily blog of a magazine or weekly publication.
 Do I still apply for a category under magazines and weeklies?

 Yes.
-While there is no best blog category, feel free to submit your work in the two listed categories.
-If your items are opinion pieces, enter them in the “Opinion” category.
+While there is no best blog category, feel free to submit your work in the most appropriate of those two listed categories.
+However, if your items are opinion pieces, enter them in the “Opinion” category.

 4. I am a non-journalist but also contribute to a news outlet or magazine.
 What do I do?

 EWA accepts only those entries produced by journalists that ran in a journalism outlet.